alexzhirkevich/compose-cupertino/README.md

 - ✔️ Cupertino scroll overflow (currently for drag only) for lazy lists and scrollable composables
 - ✔️ Insets for iOS.
 - ✔️ Cupertino context menu.
+- ✔️ [Adaptive backdrop scaffold](Backdrop_Scaffold) like a Modal ViewController (pure Compose) with Cupertino look and feel

 Plans:
 - More adaptive widgets (TextField, ProgresIndicator with pull refresh and more);
 - More adaptive icons
 - Adaptive date, time and other pickers.
 - Alert dialogs
-- Cupertino backdrop scaffold as ModalViewController (iOS only)

 # Theme